DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 - In the upper-left corner of the Project pane, click on the **Create** dropdown.
 - Select **Scene.**
 - Name the scene **AsteroidMiner.**
+- Open the scene by, double-clicking on the **AsteroidMiner** scene that you just created.
 @olend
 @snapend